Credit Unions vs Technology

 For Credit Unions, technology has become a troubling paradox.
 Therefore, many are not investing in technology or effectively utilizing technology and are not reaping the many benefits an ongoing investment in technology brings.

-Many Credit Unions are still operating on dated infrastructure and technologies, depend on manual processes, don’t hire the right talent and don’t understand the total cost of ownership in technology (TCO).
+Many Credit Unions are still operating on dated infrastructure and technologies, depend on manual processes, do not hire the right talent and do not understand the total cost of ownership in technology (TCO).
 Because of a lack of understanding of the TCO in technology, they cannot truly determine their return on investment (ROI) in technology.
 Not taking TCO into account can lead to many unwanted challenges down the road.

-With aging memberships and tech-craving millennials, if Credit Unions want to compete with Banks, other fintech organizations, retain and grow a younger customer base, they must have a clear strategic plan for the utilization of technology within the Credit Union and provide innovative products and services.
+With aging memberships and tech-craving millennials, if Credit Unions want to compete with Banks and other Fintech organizations, retain and grow a younger customer base, they must have a clear strategic plan for the utilization of technology within the Credit Union and provide innovative products and services.

 Credit Unions can improve their technology footprint, operations, and competitiveness by:

 - Upgrading physical infrastructure – LAN / WAN, computer and server infrastructure

 - Implementing cloud technologies such as SharePoint, Office 365, Teams

 - Utilizing data analytics tools such as Power Bi or Tableau

 - Being proactive against possible disasters by implementing business continuity solutions

 - Upgrading the Core Financial System to one that is scalable and offers modern tools and services such as Probanx Information Systems